myTerminal/effortless-css/README.md

     npm install effortless-css --save-dev

-Currently there's only one way to use *effortless-css*: reference the provided *Less* file into a stylesheet.
+Currently, there's only one way to use *effortless-css*: reference the provided *Less* file into a stylesheet.

 It could be as simple as